kerrmarin/Shank/README.md

 class AppDelegate: UIResponder, UIApplicationDelegate {

     private let dependencies = Dependencies {
-        Module { WidgetModule() as WidgetModuleType }
+        // A prototype dependency (i.e. one per @Inject) Module { WidgetModule() as WidgetModuleType }
+        // A dependency that's scoped to be a singleton Module(scope: .singleton) { SingletonModule() as SingletonModuleType }
     }

     override init() {